Pontiac (automobile): Canadian/export models

 Pontiacs were built in Canada by Canadians in GM Canada with Canadian raw materials beginning in 1926, with factories in Oshawa, Ontario, and Regina, Saskatchewan.
-The models they produced were largely the same as their US-built counterparts.
+The models they produced were largely the same as their American counterparts.
 Canadian cars had Canadian oak in the bodies, not peach wood like the U.S. cars.
 The first significantly different model was the "224", introduced in 1937 with a Canadian-built 224 CID version of the then-new Chevrolet straight-six.
-After 1940 the 239 CID Pontiac Flathead Six was used, but otherwise, the cars shared chassis and body parts with the Chevrolets as a measure to reduce the cost of production for the relatively small Canadian market.
+After 1940 the 239 CID Pontiac Flathead Six was used, but otherwise, the Canadian Pontiacs shared chassis and body parts with the Chevrolets as a measure to reduce the cost of production for the relatively small Canadian market.

 After the Second World War, the Pontiac brand continued to be very popular, and the product line was further harmonized with the Canadian Chevrolet products.
-In the late 1940s and early 1950s, the U.S. market embraced eight-cylinder engines and US Pontiacs equipped with the straight-eight engine were popular, but in Canada, the straight-six continued to be the popular offering.
+In the late 1940s and early 1950s, the U.S. market embraced eight-cylinder engines and Pontiacs equipped with the straight-eight engine were popular, but in Canada, the straight-six continued to be the popular offering.
 Beginning in 1953 the model lineup consisted of the base "Pathfinder", mid-range "Pathfinder Deluxe", and top-of-the-line "Laurentian".
 The chassis was shared with the Chevrolet, and the interiors were a combination of Chevy and Pontiac parts.

 By 1955, the U.S. and Canadian Pontiac lines had diverged almost completely, with the US models positioned as "mid-market" cars available exclusively with the new 287 CID Pontiac V8, while in Canada the brand was still positioned as an entry-level marque.
 The Canadian dealership lines were either Chevrolet-Oldsmobile-Cadillac or Pontiac-Buick-GMC; small towns usually had only one or the other, but not both, so it was imperative to keep Pontiac prices competitive with Plymouth and Ford (and Chevrolet).
 Producing two entirely separate engine series would have increased costs, so the 261 CID Chevrolet straight-six replaced the Pontiac Flathead Six, and the new 265 CID Chevrolet V8 replaced the old Pontiac straight-eight.